seydx/homebridge-sonybravia-platform/README.md

 If you dont set this in your config.json, the plugin will look for any cached favourite channels, if there is nothing, it will take the first channel

+## OFFSTATE
+Due to the reason that its not possible to **deactivate / shut down** a HDMI input, CEC device etc., this option give you the possibility to set your own off command.
+There are 3 Modes: "HOME" for starting the home app, "CHANNEL" for switching to youor favourite channel and "OFF" for turning off the TV.

 ## CEC Device

 In **v2.3** it's not necessary to do complicated steps to get a list of your cec devices.
 If you want to expose your CEC devices like Apple TV or PlayStation 4 just put **"detectCEC":true** in your config.json and follow the instructions in the log.
 Thats it.